JAVA_OPTS Environment Variable

 JAVA_OPTS variable.
 If you are using an earlier version of Liquibase, you must set them using

 JAVA_OPTS.
-For a list of available Liquibase properties, see Creating and configuring a liquibase.properties file.
+For a list of available Liquibase properties, see Specifying Properties in a Connection Profile.

 You can set one property at a time, or set multiple properties separated by a whitespace character.
 For example, to set the

-changeLogLockPollRate property when using the update command, open the command line and pass arguments to
+changeLogLockPollRate property when using the update, open the command line and pass arguments to

 JAVA_OPTS using the

 -Dproperty=value format.
 On Mac/Linux machine, the syntax is as follows:

 set JAVA_OPTS=-Dliquibase.changeLogLockPollRate=5 && liquibase --changelog-file=newChangeLog.xml update